Emergence of Spatial Representation in an Actor-Critic Agent with Hippocampus-Inspired Sequence Generator

 \subsection{Hippocampus Model}

-\paragraph{Dentate gyrus as a sparsification module.} The main cortical input to the hippocampus is routed through the dentate gyrus (DG) \citep{Amaral}.
-DG activity is characteristically sparse, with only a small fraction of granule cells active in a given environment \citep{Henze2000-ag,leutgeb_pattern_2007}.
+\paragraph{Dentate gyrus as a sparsification module.} A main cortical input to the hippocampus is routed through the dentate gyrus (DG) \citep{Amaral}.
+DG activity is characteristically sparse, with only about $2$–$5\%$ of granule cells active in a given environment \citep{Henze2000-ag,leutgeb_pattern_2007}.
 We model the DG as a linear projection of visual features followed by batch normalization (running estimates of mean and variance, retention rate $0.95$ per minibatch) and a high activation threshold to match the sparsity of activity ($\sim2.5\%$).

-\paragraph{CA3 as a sequence-generating shift register.} We model CA3 as a linear RNN shift register that propagates inputs as theta sequences (Fig.~\ref{fig:fig1_hypo}A) and, for this paper, we keep it fixed to isolate the effects of intrinsic sequence generation from effects potentially induced by recurrent plasticity.
+\paragraph{CA3 as a sequence-generating shift register.} We model CA3 as a linear RNN shift register that propagates inputs as theta sequences (Fig.~\ref{fig:fig1_model}C and E, CA3) and, for this paper, we keep it fixed to isolate the effects of intrinsic sequence generation from effects potentially induced by recurrent plasticity.
 The DG provides input $u_t \in \mathbb{R}^F$ over $F$ features.
 Each feature is assigned a dedicated prewired sequence of length $\ell$, so the CA3 state is $X_t \in \mathbb{R}^{F\ell}$.
 Motivated by hippocampal theta sequences \citep{Dragoi2006-qq,Foster2007-wz,leibold_model_2020}, we parameterize the total number of sequence units as $\ell = L + (R-1)$, where $L$ is the number of theta cycles and $R$ the number of active units per cycle.

 \paragraph{Single-feature dynamics ($F=1$).} Let $x_t \in \mathbb{R}^{\ell}$ denote the CA3 state for a single feature and $u_t \in \mathbb{R}$ the corresponding DG input.
 Sequence propagation is

 where $S \in \mathbb{R}^{\ell \times \ell}$ is the shift operator and $J \in \mathbb{R}^{\ell \times 1}$ injects the input into the first $R$ slots: